Huon’s Freshwater Improvement Programme (FIP)

 Whale Point Salmon Nursery

-By growing our salmon to a larger size on land we improve the efficiency of our overall production cycle by reducing the time the salmon spend at sea (from 14 months, to between 9-10 months).
-This allows us to better manage our existing leases at sea, enabling longer fallow periods between stocking and separation of year classes.
-All of which delivers biosecurity and environmental benefits.
+By growing our salmon to a larger size on land we improve the efficiency of our overall production cycle by reducing the time the salmon spend at sea from 14/15 months, to around 12 months.
+This allows us to better manage our existing leases at sea, enabling longer fallow periods between stocking and separation of year classes—all of which delivers biosecurity and environmental benefits.

-The facility uses world-leading water recirculation technology that enables 98 per cent of the freshwater to be repeatedly treated and re-used.
-The remaining 2 per cent of water has the solids removed through a flocculation process which separates solid and liquid particles first through a belt filter and then centrifuge for inclusion into compost.
-The waste water from the nursery is sterilised and is re-used on-board Huon’s wellboat which further reduces our reliance on Tasmania’s freshwater supply.
+Whale Point uses world-leading water recirculation technology that enables 98 per cent of the freshwater to be repeatedly treated and re-used.
+The remaining 2 per cent of water has the solids removed through a flocculation process (which separates solid and liquid particles first through a belt filter and then centrifuge) and then turned into compost for land-spreading.

 Forest Home Hatchery